 If you want to ensure you are fully covered for a wide range of medical treatments or zero payment, you will need to consider private health insurance in Spain.
 Basic packages start around €30–€50 a month for young people between the ages of 20 and 30.
 The cost goes up with age, and most private companies won’t insure anybody over a certain age if deemed too risky.

-Cost of childcare in Spain
+The cost of childcare in Spain

 The compulsory school age in Spain is six years old, so working parents with young children may need to arrange childcare in Spain with nurseries, pre-schools or independent childminders.